 In 1900, Planck suggested that each wave has a natural energy that is totally independent of the temperature of a hot body.
 Energy is not distributed equally by electrons that vibrate at different frequencies.

-THAT IS WHY BLACKBODY SPECTRUM ALWAYS BECOMES SMALL AT THE LEFT-HAND (HIGH FREQUENCY) SIDE.
+THAT IS WHY THE BLACKBODY SPECTRUM ALWAYS BECOMES SMALL ON THE LEFT-HAND (HIGH FREQUENCY) SIDE.

 2. Photoelectric Effect

 |Electrons emitted from metal plate via the photoelectric effect

 Nowadays photoelectric effect is used to produce the electric current that runs many solar-powered devices.